 Nope.
 That was not my experience.

-I have a child who did not want to sit on the potty at first.
+I have a child who did not want to sit on the potty at first (small potty or big potty, with all the right supplies for offering options).
 Who did not follow my prompts to go pee when it was clear that an accident was moments away.
 I know the pull-your-hair-out feeling that goes with resistance from your toddler that can pop up at any time but almost always pops up at the exact wrong time.

-It can feel maddening when your child won't sit on the potty.
+It can feel maddening when your toddler refuses to sit on the potty.

 The problem is all that resistance can turn into a negative loop.